 How Fresh Ideas Are Reviving On-Demand Delivery Management?

-2016–2017 has been the year for logistics and last-mile delivery startups in food, grocery, and furniture.
+2016–2018 have been the years for logistics and last-mile delivery startups in food, grocery, and furniture.
 The number of investors and the amount of funding the on-demand delivery management service has been attracting is another way to perceive how bullish this space could be.

 Until 2013 logistics companies were focusing on e-commerce, and a very few were serving the local store businesses.
 But start-ups like ZopNow, PepperTap, Grofers and Swiggy sensed an opportunity and entered on-demand delivery management service space as it is much more scalable than inventory based model and less capital intensive.
 These startups could breakthrough mainly due to advanced same day delivery software, route optimization techniques and data analytics.